Heavyweight Dub Champion: Rise Of The Champion Nation

 Heavyweight Dub Champion's follow up album (a "limited edition" was released at shows in Fall of 2008) includes guest appearances and endorsements from KRS-One, who states in the title track, "Heavyweight Dub Champion restores all hope", Killah Priest and Brooklyn Dub pioneer Dr. Israel, in addition to the familiar cast of A.P.O.S.T.L.E. and others.
 The project was mixed by Bill Laswell's veteran engineer Oz Fritz and is mastered by industry favorite Brian Gardner.
 The album is conceptual following "the Warrior" from the Arrival, through Warrior Divination One, Two and Three, to emerge as King Of The Mountain and the eventual journey ends with Promised Land.
 Throughout the album the character of Emcee Vill is again beckoned to by "N.A.F.
 Agents" while on his quest to infiltrate Champion Nation and assassinate the Last Champion.
 Pop Matters describes the album as using "socially conscience and spiritual weapons of words to tell a story whose central plot leads to a philosophical and spiritual revival and a genuine awakening of the human spirit ... (with) an apocalyptic and epic cinematic soundtrack."

 Reviewed by Derek Beres in the Huffington Post, he calls the album "A conversion, the ending of an era, a new dawn".
 He goes on, "Their hope might feel bitter to the taste, but only because they are correctly reflecting reality.
 By the glean of their astute and painstaking cultural observations, we are invited to join into their dance.
 It may require we pound our fists and wave our heads—their trance is fitful, not wistful ... this band does achieve greatness."
 Music Connection Magazine describes the album as "A consortium of prophets heralding our doomed planet."

+A song from this album titled "Return of the Champion" was featured as one of the many pre-loaded songs in the then popular Sandisk's Sansa E200R series (Rhapsody version).